diamondavocado/Simplisafe-Price-Tracker/README.md

 I don't trust slick marketing so I decided to keep track of SimpliSafe's prices.

 Prices are as listed on their website and include any discounts offered.

+I hope this price history helps you be aware of their questionable marketing tactics.

 # Notes